Code-Institute-Submissions/niallfitzg-MS2/README.md

 Between those two communities there is a wealth of experience on tap and I found them to be excellent resources, especially with regards to how to query the API in the first place, then with Epoch time, and then again with the logic and methodology required to achieve the desired outcomes.

 ### Can you trust the data?
-During the course of the project it became apparent to me that the longitudinal and latidunal data being returned by the API was at odds with common sense.
+During the course of the project it became apparent to me that the longitudinal and latitudunal data being returned by the API was at odds with common sense.
-Initially I thought my logic must have been incorrect but using Postman to interrogate the API I discovered that much of the same geographical data was being repeated throughout the data set, which is an issue for the API provider.
+Initially I thought my logic must have been incorrect but using Postman to interrogate the API I discovered that much of the same geographical data was being repeated throughout the data set, which meant that the google map clusters would not change much, but this is an issue with the data being provided by the API.

 ## Technologies Used
 The languages, frameworks, libraries and other tools used in the creation of this dashboard are: